maker-or/circuit-bricks/Docs/CONTRIBUTING.md

 # Contributing to Circuit-Bricks

+> **⚠️ DEVELOPMENT STATUS:** Circuit-Bricks is currently in alpha stage and not recommended for production use.
+Your contributions are especially valuable during this early development phase!

 Thank you for your interest in contributing to Circuit-Bricks!
 This document contains guidelines for contributing code, reporting issues, and requesting features.

 ## Code of Conduct